 This travel guide will show you why you need to get off the beaten path and explore everything that Las Vegas has to offer.

 THINGS TO DO IN VEGAS BESIDES GAMBLE: OUTDOORS

 Many tourists think that Las Vegas is a city in the middle of nowhere and all you can do here is just party and gamble all night (and day) long.

 Las Vegas sits within a quick drive from some of the most scenic places in the southwest, and Valley of Fire is just one of them.

 The largest and oldest state park in Nevada, Valley of Fire is one of the best places to visit near Las Vegas by car.
-Located just over one hour north of Las Vegas, Valley of Fire boasts Mars-like landscapes, fascinating history, and plenty of easy hiking trails, so anybody can enjoy them.
+Located just over one hour north of Las Vegas, Valley of Fire boasts Mars-like landscapes, fascinating history, and plenty of easy hiking trails that work for any type of traveler.

 If you don’t have a car rental, you can visit Valley of Fire with one of the guided tours that depart daily from Las Vegas.

 Best guided tours of Valley of Fire from Las Vegas

 Where to Stay: Hampton Inn & Suites Las Vegas-Red Rock/Summerlin

 Hiking is one of the best things to do in Vegas besides gamble.
 But it doesn’t mean that you need to drive for hours to find a good trail.